Otuja/auth_frontend/README.md

 Home Page (/):

-Displays a welcome message with options to sign in or sign up (for unauthenticated users) or access the dashboard and log out (for authenticated users).
+Displays a welcome message with options to sign in, sign up, or reset password (for unauthenticated users) or access the dashboard and log out (for authenticated users).
 Features a lock icon and yellow-to-white gradient design.